Precinct Committee Officers (PCOs)

 There are two ways to become a PCO – election by the voters in your precinct, or appointment by your local Democratic Party organization.

 Democratic voters in each precinct will elect PCOs in August Primary.
 A candidate who runs unopposed will be automatically elected; contested elections will appear on the primary ballot.
 PCOs elected in August will take office on December 1st.
 All candidates for PCO must file with their County Elections office.
-The dates change slightly each year but its around the 3nd week in May.
+Filing week usually runs the third week in May, Monday to Friday at 4 pm.
+Online filing will be available 24 hours a day from 9:00 a.m. on Monday through 4:00 p.m. on Friday.
+Candidate Filing Mail Form on online form are only available during filing week at the Skagit County Auditor’s election pages.
+For more information, see the website of the Skagit County Elections office.

 Local Democratic Party organizations have the right to appoint PCOs to fill any seats left vacant – either because no one filed to run, or because the elected PCO has stepped down.
 If your precinct is vacant, the Chair of your local Democratic Party organization can appoint you to serve as an “appointed” PCO starting immediately!